rqlite/rqlite.io/content/en/docs/Clustering/Automatic clustering/_index.md

 ---
 title: "Automatic clustering"
 linkTitle: "Automatic clustering"
+description: "Dynamically form rqlite clusters and automate your deployment of rqlite"
 weight: 10
 ---

-This document describes various ways to dynamically form rqlite clusters, which is particularly useful for automating your deployment of rqlite.

 > **This functionality was introduced in version 7.0.
 It does not exist in earlier releases.**